XingxingZuo/XingxingZuo.github.io/_pages/about.md

 ---

 <h2>representative talks</h2>
+- 2025.01 A talk about "Robust 3D Perception".
+MIT (Boston).
-- 2023.08 "Towards the Era of Robust 3D Perception".
+- 2023.08 A talk about "Robust 3D Perception".
 The Chinese University of Hong Kong (ShenZhen).
-- 2023.05 "Towards the Era of Robust 3D Perception for Mobile Robots".
+- 2023.05 A talk about "Robust 3D Perception".
 Upenn Grasp Lab.
-- 2022.06 "Robut 3D Perception with Multi-source Information Fusion".
+- 2022.06 "Robust 3D Perception with Multi-source Information Fusion".
 ETH CVG group.
 - 2022.03 Invited speaker at conference, "Towards the Era of Robust Pose Estimation for Robots".
 UPLINLIBS 2022.
 - 2022.03 "Towards the Era of Robust Spatial Perception".
 Peking University.